Azure/Azure-Sentinel/Solutions/AtlassianJiraAudit/Playbooks/Sync-Incidents/readme.md

 ## 3. Deploy Key Vault
 The Key Vault is used to store three secrets:
 * One for the AAD Service Principal
-* One for the Azure Sentinel Service Principal
+* One for the Microsoft Sentinel Service Principal
 * One for the JIRA Secret

 Create a new Key Vault or deploy an existing one and add the different secrets to it.